Planning a Paddle Trip on

 Don't forget, you need to get permissions from any landowners whose land you intend to use!

 A good way to start planning a trip on Middle River is to become familiar with the highly searchable, detailed Middle River Mile Marker Map available on this website, button to the left.
 This map makes it possible to imagine trips of any length using potential put-in and take-out mile markers to calculate trip distance.
-We suggest you download this map onto your computer, it works better that way.
-You will have the entire Middle River watershed at your fingertips.
-Since it’s a PDF file, you will be able to zoom in and out as you please.
+Plus, you can print out a map of the section you choose for your trip!

 This map indicates all 71 river miles from where Middle River flows into North River (Mile Marker 0.0) all the way upstream to the headwaters of the river (Mile Marker 71.0).
 River mile markers may seem counter-intuitive, but they are very handy.
 As you float downstream, the river mile markers decrease towards zero.